biotop/biotop-website-hugo/content/person/anna-resch.md

 +++
 bio = "Anna studied architecture in Graz (AT) and Valencia (ES).
-After studying she worked as an university assistant at the Institut for Architecture and Landscape, TU Graz.
-She was researching on future hybrid systems combining architecture, sustainable technologies, natural processes and social pratices.
-Currently, she is working self-employed focussing on vacant premises and their activation through temporary use.
+After studying she worked as a university assistant at the Institut for Architecture and Landscape, TU Graz.
+She was researching future hybrid systems combining architecture, sustainable technologies, natural processes and social practices.
+Currently, she is self-employed focussing on vacant premises and their activation through temporary use.
 Her work interests included: vacancy management, participative processes, hands-on urbanism, social innovation and active citizenship." date = "2016-06-01T11:00:02+01:00" featured = "anna_resch.jpg" featuredalt = ""